ET has rounded up some of the best scripted series you can watch now, including 'Euphoria,' 'It's a Sin,' 'Schitt's

 Since the late ‘90s, there’s been a notable rise in LGBTQ-themed shows and storytelling on TV, especially thanks to early, groundbreaking programs like Will & Grace (1998), Queer as Folk (2000), The L Word (2004) as well as various installments of The Tales of the City miniseries, all of which have been revived or rebooted for a new generation.
 And as the landscape has become more inclusive, especially thanks to the rise in streaming platforms and growing acceptance of the LGBTQ community, there’s been an explosion of queer shows, with each new one more authentic than the last.

 Over the past decade in particular, audiences have watched Cam and Mitchell get legally married on Modern Family, Santana come out to the powerful rendition of “Rumor Has It/Someone Like You” on Glee, a new generation of teens -- unashamed of their sexuality -- behaving badly on shows like Elite and Euphoria, the rise of trans visibility thanks to Orange Is the New Black and Pose, and Ryan Murphy reimagine what would have happened if Hollywood was more accepting of the queer community in the Golden Era.

-In celebration of Pride Month and the continued rise of LGBTQ visibility and inclusion on TV, here’s some of the best, most notable and groundbreaking scripted TV series of the past 10 years that are available to stream.
+In celebration of Pride Month and the continued rise of LGBTQ visibility and inclusion on TV, here’s an updated list of some of the best, most notable and groundbreaking scripted TV series of the past 10 years that are available to stream.

 1. 9-1-1: Lone Star (Fox)